-Here at Koester Automotive and Collision Center, we work with insurance providers every day to determine if a vehicle can be properly repaired and to what extent.
+At Koester Automotive and Collision Center, every day we work with insurance providers to determine if a vehicle can be properly repaired.
 In some cases, a car has to be totaled.
 This means that the insurance company has determined that the car will not be repaired.
-Below we explain in detail what totaled means and how insurance companies arrive at the decision to total a car.
+Customers often ask how insurance companies determine a total loss.
+Below we detail what the term “totaled” means, how insurance companies arrive at the decision to total a vehicle, and your options.

 What Does Totaled Mean?

 In the insurance world, the term totaled is the shortened form of total loss.
-When the cost of repairing the damages on a car exceeds the value of the car, then insurance companies will deem the vehicle irreparable.
-Once the insurance company has declared the car a total loss they will issue a check to the owner of the vehicle for the value of the car.
+When the cost of repairs exceeds the value the vehicle, it makes little financial sense to spend the money to fix the vehicle.
+Once a vehicle has been declared a total loss they will issue the owner a check for the value of the car.

 How Do Insurance Companies Arrive at This Decision?

-Most would assume that the cost of damages is the sole factor in determining whether or not a car is totaled, however there are other considerations.
+The cost of damages is not the sole factor in determining whether or not a vehicle is a total loss.
+There are other factors taken into consideration.
 The number one consideration is the safety of the driver, the passengers in the car, and the safety of all other drivers on the road.
-For this reason, insurance companies assess all factors, including damage costs, the safety of the vehicle, and other possible damages that are not easily recognizable upon first glance.
+Insurance companies assess damage costs, the safety of the vehicle, and other possible damages that are not easily recognizable upon first glance.

-When a car comes into our shop, it is our responsibility to assess the entire damage of the vehicle and report to the insurance company how much it will cost to restore the car both inside and out.
+When a car comes into Koester, it is our responsibility to prepare an estimate for the entire damage of the vehicle.
+We then report to the insurance company how much it will cost to restore the car both inside and out.
 The insurance company then assesses the car’s value and makes a final decision.

 Appraising Your Vehicle

-Although it would seem that an insurance company would write a check for the value of the car after the accidents, quite the opposite is true.
-The appraiser has to assess the value of the car before the accident.
-This is known as the actual cash value.
-The final amount written to you is determined after any deductions are taken out.
+Most assume that an insurance company just simply writes a check for the value of the vehicle after the accident, it’s actually quite the opposite.
+Before a check is cut, the appraiser assesses the value of the car before the accident.
+This is known as the actual cash value or ACV.
+The final amount issue to you is determined after any deductions are taken out.
 Deductions can include car rental, towing, storage, and any salvage yard fees.
-Your best option is to allow the vehicle to go into the salvage yard.
-You do not want to claim it and continue ownership.

 We Work with Insurance Companies

-At Koester Automotive and Collision Center, Our goal is to restore your vehicle to its original showroom glory as quickly as possible.
+Our goal at Koester Automotive and Collision Center is to restore your vehicle to its original showroom glory as quickly as possible.
 To expedite the collision repair process, we work directly with the insurance companies for you.
 We understand that car accidents are stressful and our staff is dedicated to making this time as painless as possible.
 Remember, in the unfortunate event of an accident, Koester has you covered!